deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

-# Chainlink Betting Game on Avalanche
+# Chainlink Betting Game on Matic

 # Introduction
 This is a blockchain based betting game where  you can bet on the outcome of a dice roll with cryptocurrency and if you guessed right then you  double your money this game is powered by ethereum smart contacts thats run on the blockchain and we’re going to use the chainlink protocol to implement randomness for our dice roll.